 As Sikhism is a way of life, Sikhs are to remember and emphasize three practices in their individual and corporate life: (1) Kirat Karnee, (2) Vand Shaknaa, and (3) Naam Japnaa.
 First, “Kirat Karnee” is the righteous way of thinking, which includes honest or truthful way of work (to righteously work for what you eat) side by side with the search of the Truth (Sach).
 Second, “Vand Shaknaa” is giving or sharing.
 And third is “Naam Japnaa“, which is to engage in serious Reflections ( or Understanding the Gur-Giaan, Gurmat, Gurbani…).

 If one so lives a Spiritual Life (ਆਤਮਕ ਜੀਵਨ), Baabaa Nanak says, “he knows the path”.

 This is where the Indian word of “Sant” differs from the western word of “saint”.
 The western word “saint” comes from the root “sanctus”, meaning sanctioned by the church (Pope!).
 To put it mildly, this is not only ridiculous but also meaningless.
-How anybody can sanction or certify a saint?
+How anybody can sanction or certify somebody else as a saint?
 Nobody can issue certificates for saints.
-Either one has become a saint or he has not.
-So the word “Sant” or “Sadh” does not mean a saint in that way — the western way.

-A Sant or Sadh is not certified by any government or an institution.
-He is a person who has lost himself in the Whole (Saabat…).
+A mind that has become Sant or Sadh is not certified by any government or an institution.
+That is the mind who has lost itself in the Whole (Saabat…).
 According to the Gurbani, His Glory cannot be fully described.

 In addition, there is also seen this term called “Asant” in the Gurbani.

-Essentially, the mind connected to Maya and disconnected from its Mool is Asant.
+Essentially, the mind connected to Maya and disconnected from Virtues, Giaan, its Mool, etc., is Asant.